| Nadia was born in Romania on 12 November 1961. Her coach, Bela

 title.
 But it was Nadia who captivated the thousands in the

+auditorium and the millions of television viewers worldwide.
 In the uneven bar segment of the team competition, Nadia

 performed brilliantly, and the crowd was hushed in anticipation as